Takaya-Yamazato/IEEE-ComSoc-Tokyo-Joint-Chapter/src/pages/blog/2024-04-19-VLC-short-course.md

 The Short Course - Visible Light Communications and its Application held on 19 April was a great success.
 About 25 people attended, 15 in person and nine online.
 We would like to thank all those who attended.

-Please find the slides provided by the speakers below.
+Please find the slides provided by the speakers.

 We plan to organize more such lectures in the future.